smartfog/fogflow/doc/en/source/operator.rst

-* how to initialize something when your applicaiton starts?
+* how to initialize something when your application starts?

 .. code-block:: javascript